tubbeg/gdl/README.md

 You have full access to all libgdx under the hood and can do direct java interop anytime or acccess the OpenGL context, etc.

-__Libgdx__ supports a android and ios too, but I have not used those backends yet.
+__Libgdx__ supports android and ios too, but I have not used those backends yet.

 ## Features